 Agent and Agent Runtime#

-In this and the following section, we focus on the core concepts of AutoGen: agents, agent runtime, messages, and communication.
-You will not find any AI models or tools here, just the foundational building blocks for building multi-agent applications.
+In this and the following section, we focus on the core concepts of AutoGen: agents, agent runtime, messages, and communication – the foundational building blocks for an multi-agent applications.

 Note